secretstartups/handbook/sales/field-operations/customer-success-operations/index.html.md

 **Scoped Labels** - used for tracking SDLC progress
 - **CSOps::Need_More_Info** - Requires additional information from the requester, or lacks information to complete the request.
 - **CSOps::Ready_for_Assignment** - Ready to be assigned and prioritized by CS Ops.
-- **CSOps::Awaiting Feedback  - Used for peer review and when analysis is needed before closing the issue.
+- **CSOps::Awaiting Feedback**  - Used for peer review and when analysis is needed before closing the issue.
 - **CSOps::In_Process** - Actively being worked on in the current week or milestone.
 - **CSOps::Blocked** - Currently blocked by an internal or external prerequisite.
-- **CSOps::Backlog** - Not currently being evaluated or worked on.
 - **CSOps - Interrupt** - Issue that was submitted after the current milestone started and prioritized ahead of the original milestone scope.
 - **CSOps::Triage**- Issue that is in the traige stage.
 - **CSOps::Won’t Do** - Indicates that the issue is not going to be worked/completed, although scoping of solution might have already been concluded.